World Tennis: History

 The LTA was given the perpetual right to organize the World Grass Championships, which led to a refusal by the United States Lawn Tennis Association (USLTA) to join the ILTF as they were of the opinion that this title should be given to the Davis Cup.
 France received permission to stage the World Hard Court Championships until 1916 and additionally a World Covered Court Championships was founded.
 The USLTA joined in 1923 on the basis of two compromises: the title 'World Championships' would be abolished, and wording would be 'for ever in the English language'.
 The World Championships were replaced by a new category of Official Championships for the main tournaments in Australia, France, England, and the United States; now known as the four Majors or Grand Slam events.
 In 1924, the ILTF became the officially recognised organisation with authority to control lawn tennis throughout the world, with official ILTF Rules of Tennis.

 In 1939 the ILTF had 59 member nations.
-Its funds were moved to London, England during World War II and from that time onward the ITF has been run from there.
+Its funds were moved to London, England during World War II and from that time onward World Tennis has been run from there.
 It was based at Wimbledon until 1987, when it moved to Barons Court, next door to Queen's Club.
 It then moved again in 1998 to the Bank of England Sports Ground, Roehampton, its current base of operations.
 In 1977 the word 'Lawn' was dropped from the name of the organization, in recognition of the fact that most tennis events were no longer played on grass.

-In reaction to the 2022 Russian invasion of Ukraine, the ITF cancelled all events in Russia and Belarus.
-The ITF also excluded Russia from international team events, which include the Davis Cup, the Billie Jean King Cup, and the ATP Cup, and suspended the Russian Tennis Federation.
+In reaction to the 2022 Russian invasion of Ukraine, World Tennis cancelled all events in Russia and Belarus.
+World Tennis also excluded Russia from international team events, which include the Davis Cup, the Billie Jean King Cup, and the ATP Cup, and suspended the Russian Tennis Federation.
 However, the ATP and the WTA refused to yield to international pressure to ban individual players from competition.
 Russian players will carry on, but not play under the Russian national flag.

 Publications

-Its official annual is The ITF Year, describing the activities of the ITF over the last 12 months.
+Its official annual is The ITF Year, describing the activities of World Tennis over the last 12 months.
 This replaced World of Tennis, which was the ITF official annual from 1981 through 2001.
 In addition, it publishes an official magazine three times a year.

 Structure

-Map of the world showing countries whose national tennis associations are ITF members.
-Colors indicate the six regional associations.